ScalingAR: Scaling Confidence for Autoregressive Image Generation

-\paragraph{Test-Time Scaling}
+\paragraph{Test-Time Scaling.}

 Current LLMs have increasingly succeeded by allocating substantial reasoning at inference time, a paradigm known as test-time scaling \citep{snell2024scaling, welleck2024from}.
 This scaling can occur along two main axes: (1) Chain-of-Thought (CoT) \citep{wei2022chain} Depth: lengthening a single reasoning trajectory through more thinking steps, often relying on large-scale reinforcement learning with many samples \citep{qwen3, jaech2024openai, guo2025deepseek} or simpler post-training strategies \citep{ye2025limo, muennighoff2025s1}; (2) Parallel Generation: scaling by increasing the number of trajectories and aggregating them, as seen in works like Self-Consistency \citep{wang2023selfconsistency} and Best-of-N \citep{lightman2023let}.
-Recent efforts \citep{kang2025scalable, fu2025deep} have also integrated confidence estimation through token entropy into the test-time reasoning process, allowing the quality of individual traces to be assessed before aggregation with the rewards for majority voting \citep{wang2023selfconsistency}.
+Recent advances \citep{kang2025scalable, fu2025deep} have also incorporated token entropy for confidence estimation, improving the quality of reasoning traces.
 However, exploring TTS for AR image generation has been limited.
 This is due to the holistic nature of image generation, where overall coherence is paramount (see Figure~\ref{fig:pipeline} (\textit{c})), unlike reasoning tasks with well-defined ground truths.
-Additionally, the frequent early decoding required for images can be more computationally expensive than for language, suggesting that direct transfer of many LLM TTS techniques may not be suitable or optimal.
-To address this gap, we propose the first TTS strategy tailored for AR image generation.
+Recent work \cite{guo2025can} applies Best-of-N to AR image generation by introducing external reward models but without new TTS strategy design itself.
+Moreover, similar to TTS-VAR \citep{chen2025tts}, it relies on frequent early decoding and rewards.
+To this end, we propose the first TTS strategy tailored for AR image generation.
 Notably, we pioneer the exploration of token entropy in image generation, enabling our method to leverage visual token confidence without the need for early decoding or additional rewards.